Orange-Cyberdefense/GOAD/README.md

 The purpose of this lab is to give pentesters a vulnerable Active directory environement ready to use to practice usual attack techniques.

 ## warning
-This lab is extremly vulnerable, do not reuse receipe to build your environement and do not deploy this environment on internet.
+This lab is extremly vulnerable, do not reuse receipe to build your environement and do not deploy this environment on internet (this is a recommendation, use it as your own risk)
 This repository is for pentest practice only.

 ## licences